abdelhakim96/abdelhakim96.github.io/_pages/about.md

 ---

-Ahoy!
 I'm an Industrial Ph.D. student at Aarhus University/EIVA in Denmark, on a mission to take underwater robotics to the next level.
-With my trusty algorithms and learning-based optimal control skills, I'm tackling the challenging waters of dynamics and control theory, optimization, and robotics.
+My research interests are learning-based optimal control, modeling and robotics in general.